 Assessment criteria Relevant Details/ Evidence Potential health impact Recommendations / mitigation affordable housing responding to local housing needs? bedroom dwellings with access to private balconies.
 The scheme will provide a high proportion of affordable units (50% by habitable room) and provide a range of unit sizes including those suitable for families.
 Does the proposal contain homes that are highly energy efficient?
 Yes The accompanying Energy Statement details the energy strategy for the proposed building.
-The calculations show that the development exceeds CO 2 target of 35% reduction over the baseline.
-Energy efficiency measures include levels of insulation beyond Building Regulations requirements, low air tightness levels and efficient lighting. + N/A
+Energy efficiency measures include levels of insulation beyond Building Regulations requirements, low air tightness levels and efficient lighting.
+Heating and hot water will be supplied by a fully electric system of ASHP and boilers. + N/A